- CITIZEN COMMISSIONS

-Some projects will have a scope that might trigger additional permitting requirements beyond a basic building permit.
-Below are some guidelines regarding these permits, but we recommend you check with our Planning Staff to confirm the applicable permits required based on the scope of work of the project.
+Some projects will have a scope that will trigger a discretionary entitlement (project) prior to applying for a building permit.
+Below are some guidelines regarding these permits, but we recommend you check with our Planning Staff to confirm the applicable permits required based on the scope of work of the project prior to officially submitting a project application.
 (See SBMC 17.68 for more specific information).
-Grading, Encroachment, Sanitation and Construction & Development Waste Management Plans are managed by the Engineering Department.

 - Use Permits (CUP and DUP)

 It is the purpose of a Conditional Use Permit (CUP) to provide for the review of certain types of uses which because of their unique site or design requirements, operating characteristics or potential adverse effects, require special consideration to assure compatibility with the surrounding area.
 The conditional use permit process is intended to afford an opportunity for public review and evaluation of such uses, to provide adequate mitigation of any potentially adverse impacts, and to ensure that the development regulations of this title are met.

 Uses which require a CUP are indicated in SBMC 17.12.020 (Use Regulations Matrix) Table 17.12.020-A. "C" in this section indicates that the use is subject to a Director's Use Permit (DUP) issued by the Director of Community Development.

 It is the purpose and intent of the DRP to provide for the review of certain classes of development projects which due to their scale, proximity to environmentally sensitive resource areas, or unique design features as permitted by a zone or specific plan, require special discretionary consideration to ensure consistency with the general plan and the intent of the zone in which the property is located.
 The regulations outlined in SMBC 17.68.040 are intended to encourage site and structural development which: